Bolton Over 35 Veterans' Football League

 REFEREES

-18. Referees shall be entitled to a match fee of £36.00.
-Assistant referees, when appointed, shall be entitled to a match fee of £15.00.
-The cost of referees and their assistants, if appointed, will be shared equally between the home and away teams, and is payable at the conclusion of the match.
+19. Referees shall be entitled to a match fee of £45.00.
+The cost of referees appointed, will be £25 for the home team and £20 for the away team, and is payable at the conclusion of the match.

 ADMINISTRATION

-24. Each club shall be responsible for its membership of the Lancashire Football Association, the insurance of all its players, and the match fee payable to the referee.
+25. Each club shall be responsible for its membership of the Lancashire Football Association and the insurance of all its players.

 League